yuztra/yuztra/README.md

 ### Hi there 👋
 <img src="./yuztra-wordmark.png" alt="yuzu" width="300">
-I'm yuztra, a guy who likes to do """illegal""" stuff and is dedicated to archiving yuzu and Citra here.
+I'm Tjari (aka. yuztra), a guy who likes to do """illegal""" stuff and is (not) dedicated to archiving yuzu and Citra here.

-I am previously known on GitHub as tjari1, but that account has since been taken down.
+I am previously known on GitHub as tjari1, but that account has since been flagged by GitHub.

 **I am NOT affiliated with the Citra dev team** (who also develops yuzu).